 The Mathematics Learning Center has peer tutors available each day to assist students individually or in small groups with the Mathematics Accuplacer Examination, with mathematics courses, or with mathematics topics in another discipline.
-Students may make appointments by phone or simply walk into the center for help.
+Students may make appointments in person or by phone.